-Plus, it supports bookmarks, embedded images (with text wrap around) and table of contents.
+Plus, it supports bookmarks, embedded images (with wrap-around text) and tables of contents.

-And when you need fast and accurate PDF export, just add our product wPDF and it is done.
-But since wPDF does not only export from WPTools, you can mix in output from reporting components or metafiles if required.
+And when you need a fast and accurate PDF export, just add our product wPDF and you’re done.
+And since wPDF exports from other products besides WPTools, you can mix in output from reporting components or metafiles if required.

 You can also change the rendering of the text in many ways.
 For example you can paint a custom page or paragraph background from one of its events.

 WPTools can be also used to create forms.
 These are special texts which are generally protected.
 The user may only edit the text in the marked areas.
 We call this areas 'Edit Fields': Using Edit Fields you (or the user of your application) can create forms to view and edit the data in a database.Edit fields work like mail merge fields.
 Merge fields are fields which can be updated though an event - the only difference is, that the objects ...

 WPTools supports many different text attributes font name, size, character set character styles, such as bold, italic, underlined underline color and modes left, right, center and justify alignment shading text and text background colors indents: left, right and first line tab stops: left, right, centered and decimal. new: fill mode subscripts and superscripts additional spacing before & after the paragraph custom line-height hypertext links (hover effects are also possible) borders (new: different colors, width and mode for each border) hidden ...